JanneMattila/mychess/doc/data.md

 ### Game table

-Game data is split to 3 tables (real names all lowercase):
+Game data is split to 3 tables (note that tables *do* [preserve casing](https://docs.microsoft.com/en-us/rest/api/storageservices/Understanding-the-Table-Service-Data-Model?#table-names) but are case-insensitive in use):

 - GamesWaitingForYou
 - GamesWaitingForOpponent